VerticalWorks/NG-Ag-Grid-Demo/README.md

 # Bowman's NG Demo
 ### Welcome to my Angular 10 demo app.
-I'm still building it out, but feel free to enkoy it
+I'm still building it out, but feel free to enjoy it

 ## Features
 - pending >  Lazy Loading